 Finding a Balance

-With all of these testing methods available, choosing the appropriate level of testing for your website project is more art than science.
+With all of these testing methods available, choosing the appropriate level of quality assurance testing for your website project is more art than science.
 Consider these questions when determining the level of testing you ask for as part of your next web project.

 Given your scope of work, how much testing do your timeline and budget realistically allow for?

-Discuss testing options in context of timeline and budget with your vendor or web team to find a working balance.
+Discuss testing options in the context of timeline and budget with your vendor or web team to find a working balance.

 Is the nature of your site such that you’re willing to forgo functionality for additional testing?